Hari0701/5AM-OS/README.md

 - **UEFI images are disabled.** The `bootloader` crate's UEFI stage pins a version of the `uefi` crate that does not link against current nightly.
 BIOS boot works, which is all QEMU needs.
 See the note in `boot/Cargo.toml`.
-- **Kernel tasks still share one address space.** A ring 3 program gets its own level-4 table, so it cannot see any other program's memory.
-Kernel tasks are still threads in one space, and there is no `fork` — a process here is something `exec` creates and destroys, not something that reproduces.
+- **Kernel tasks still share one address space.** Ring 3 programs each get their own level-4 table; kernel tasks are threads in one space.
+- **Forked processes do not run concurrently.** The child is queued and runs when the parent exits.
+They are genuinely two processes with two address spaces — they just take turns, because ring 3 is still not preemptible.
+- **No `exec` after `fork`, and no `wait`.** The pair that makes fork useful in a shell is not here; a child inherits everything and cannot replace itself.
 - **`static mut` is still the idiom** for most kernel state, reached through `addr_of_mut!`.
 Sound today because one core, and protected where it is shared; the right long-term answer is `UnsafeCell` behind the locks that now